Official Travel Information

 Information and tips on visiting the USA

-More detailed information on the impact on visa applications in each of the eight countries is available here.
+More detailed information on the impact on visa applications in each of the seven countries is available here.

 Additional information, including background, country-specific explanations, and FAQs is available here.